Clemzerdu75/Hypertube/README.md

 ## Usage
 Just go the the api folder and run `npm i` You can now just `run npm run dev` and you're ready to go.

-+ You will need MongoDb install on your computer (you can install it [here](https://docs.mongodb.com/manual/administration/install-community/) )
++ You will need to have MongoDb installed on your computer (you can install it [here](https://docs.mongodb.com/manual/administration/install-community/) )

-+ You need to have ffmpeg installed to make the website work with many extensions.
-Be sure you have it installed locally.
++ You will need to have ffmpeg installed to make the website work with many extensions. (run: `brew install ffmpeg`)

 __NB:__ This project has only a pedagogic goal, it is not meant for production as this would cause a lot of copyright problems